deckfln/x16-web-debugger/README.md

     "sources":"/src",                       // sub folder with sources
     "remote":"http://localhost:9009",       // address of the emulator
-    "debuginfo":"/bin/test.dbg",            // local path of the debug info file "symbols":""                            // local path of the symbol files (if there is no debuginfo) }
+    "debuginfo":"/bin/test.dbg",            // local path of the debug info file "symbols":"",                           // local path of the symbol files (if there is no debuginfo) "binary":"bin/test.prg"                // local path for the binary }
 ```